SciRuby/rubyplot/README.md

 * Integrate the Rubyplot interface with the GR framework.
 * Generate various types of publication quality plots.
 * Interactive plotting using QT/GTK.
-* Interactive or static plots for web backend.
+* Integrate with bokehjs (or some other web framework) for plotting in the web browser.

 # Release cycle